sal55/langs/compilec.md

 What's difficult about this?
 Like the above, it is about whether to support this side of the language, and how to go in reporting such uses.

-### 17 Precedence Levels
+### 17 (or so) Precedence Levels

 OK, this is not really that difficult to compile, apart from having to have 17 different levels of handling (and probably duplicated inside the preprocessor, although that misses some ops such as assignment).

 ### Standard Headers
 How much of an implementation should a compiler provide?
 What about standard headers?
-What I complained about Clang not having its own headers, or missing from a particular distribution of gcc/mingw, I was told that headers are separate from a compiler.
+When I complained about Clang not having its own headers, or missing from a particular distribution of gcc/mingw, I was told that headers are separate from a compiler.

 Yet all small Windows C compilers are self-contained, with their own headers.
 Where do the headers come from; shouldn't there be a standard set that comes with the platform, that all compilers share?

 Apparently not.
 Neither is it practical to just borrow headers belonging to other compilers, as it doesn't work.
 Especially the bigger ones, the headers are full of implementation-specific macros and features, many built-in to the host compiler.

 So in my case I had to make my own.
 And they are still incomplete, things get added as needed.
-Looking at other compiler's headers is soul-destroying, most of just patchworks of #if/#ifdef blocks, macros and typedefs.
+Looking at other compilers' headers is soul-destroying, many are just patchworks of #if/#ifdef blocks, macros and typedefs.

-They seem fond of inventing gratuitous typedefs (look at 'struct stat'), and tracking what those typedefs mean, since you need to duplicate the struct, may mean trying to find which of 5 conditional possibilities is relevant.
-Or it may end up as some internal type.
+They seem fond of inventing gratuitous typedefs (look at 'struct stat'), and you have to track down which of multiple conditional possibilties they might be.

 With windows.h, that has been a complete slog getting it together, adding functions, types, macros as needed.
 I worked from other windows.h files (many comprise 100s of separate headers), online resources, test programs on other compilers, DLL dumps.